 Once you have addressed the motivation behind the behavior, it’s a great idea to alter the learning environment slightly so you can provide positive support for the child in question.

-The aim is for a child who is acting out to feel that the benefits of behaving positively are the driving factor in behaviour.
+The aim is for a child who is acting out to feel that the benefits of behaving positively are the driving factor in behavior.